saikit/async-cook/recipes/roasted-tomato-and-garlic-pasta.md

 Fry shrimp in a pan in high heat for less than 1 minute until slightly brown.
 Remove from heat.

 ## Step 3
 - Remove peel from garlic.
 Pour roasted tomato and garlic into pan.
-Add basil and to sauce mixture.
+Add basil to sauce mixture.
 Add cooked pasta and some cooked pasta water to pan and stir fry.
 - Remove pan from heat and add grated cheese.
 - Return to heat and add black pepper and olive oil and cook for another 30 seconds.
 - (Pasta water) Add pasta water to emulsify sauce to preferred consistency
 - (Shrimp) add shrimp back into pan

 ## Step 4

 Serve pasta with extra grated cheese, olive oil, and/or black pepper

 (Mozzarella) Top pasta with mozzarella